Few people under fifty will remember Marty Feldman but he was a prolific writer and performer responsible for some of the most innovative comedy ever

 Feldman and Took’s reputation as writers meant they were in high demand as scriptwriters for other shows.
-One of those was that Genxculture favourite, Sunday Night At The London Palladium.
-I have written about this weird variety experience at length elsewhere in this little blog space (Tarbuck Memories, see below).
+One of those was that Genxculture favourite, Tarbuck Memories: Sunday Night at the London Palladium.
+I have written about this weird variety experience at length elsewhere in this little blog space.
 In 1965 SNATLP was undergoing a facelift and was trying to drag itself into the happening 1960s through featuring acts that were certainly ‘with it.’
 Peter Cook and Dudley Moore, Spike Milligan and even The Beatles rubbed shoulders with the more traditional screeching operatic singers and terribly predictable comedians.
 And talking about terribly predictable comedians or maybe just terrible comedians, there was new host Jimmy Tarbuck.
 His Liverpudlian background and cheeky chappie demeanour was a perfect new broom for a refurbished SNATLP.
 Feldman and Took as two of the most fashionable writers in the UK at the time were brought in to give the script a modern spin.
 They must have been up to their eyes (no pun intended, Marty) with Round The Horne as Tarbuck’s script is execrable and bears no resemblance to the cutting edge stuff they were producing for RTH.
 I can only imagine they accepted the job as it was well paid and met in a pub to cobble something together, probably on the back of a fag packet as Marty was a very heavy smoker.
 ‘Ringo and has wife have so much money they’re putting it into Zack’s‘ was one of the better gags, which says more about the rest of Tarbuck’s routine.
 It would be unfair to judge this script though given the fact that Tarbuck was probably unconcerned about the quality, he was just so happy to be there.
 As was said at the time, a Palladium audience would laugh at a horse defecating.

 After three series of RTH Feldman’s own performing career was beginning to take off and his writing was moving in other directions and he left RTH.